rotundasoftware/cartero/README.md

 #### Q: What does cartero write to the output directory?

 You generally don't need to know the anatomy of cartero's output directory, since the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) serves as a wrapper for the information / assets in contains, but here is the lay of the land for the curious.
-Note the internals of the output directory are not part of the public API and may be subject to change without notice.
+Note the internals of the output directory are not part of the public API and may be subject to change.

 ```
 ├── static